ASSET PURCHASE AGREEMENT

 |With a copy (which alone shall not|

-EACH PARTY HEREBY KNOWINGLY, VOLUNTARILY AND INTENTIONALLY IRREVOCABLY WAIVES THE RIGHT TO A TRIAL BY JURY IN RESPECT TO ANY LITIGATION, DISPUTE, CLAIM, LEGAL ACTION OR OTHER LEGAL PROCEEDING BASED HEREON, OR ARISING OUT OF, UNDER, OR IN CONNECTION WITH THIS AGREEMENT.
+(h) WAIVER OF JURY TRIAL.
+Each Party hereby irrevocably and unconditionally (i) waives, to the fullest extent it may legally and effectively do so, any objection which it may now or hereafter have to the arbitration procedures set forth in Section (g) above, and (ii) waives, to the fullest extent permitted by Law, the defense of an inconvenient forum to the resolution of disputes before JAMS Dispute Resolutions in New York, New York.
+EACH PARTY HEREBY KNOWINGLY, VOLUNTARILY, INTENTIONALLY AND IRREVOCABLY WAIVES THE RIGHT TO A TRIAL BY JURY IN RESPECT TO ANY LITIGATION, DISPUTE, CLAIM, LEGAL ACTION OR OTHER LEGAL PROCEEDING BASED HEREON, OR ARISING OUT OF, UNDER, OR IN CONNECTION WITH THIS AGREEMENT.

 (j) Third Party Beneficiaries.
-None of the provisions of this Agreement shall be for the benefit of or enforceable by any third party, including any creditor of any Person.
-No such third party shall obtain any right under any provision of this Agreement or shall by reasons of any such provision make any claim in respect of any Liability (or otherwise) against either Party hereto.
+Except with respect to the rights hereunder of any Indemnified Person, none of the provisions of this Agreement shall be for the benefit of or enforceable by any third party, including any creditor of any Person.
+No such third party shall obtain any right under any provision of this Agreement or shall by reasons of any such provision make any claim in respect of any Liability (or otherwise) against any Party hereto.

 (k) Amendment and Modification.
 This Agreement may be amended, modified or supplemented only by a written agreement signed by all of the Parties hereto.

-(n) Binding Effect; Assignment.
-This Agreement shall inure to the benefit of and be binding upon the Parties hereto and their respective legal representatives and successors, and nothing in this Agreement, express or implied, is intended to confer upon any other Person any rights or remedies of any nature whatsoever under or by reason of this Agreement.
-Except as otherwise expressly provided in this Agreement, neither Party may assign this Agreement or any rights or obligations hereunder, without the prior written consent of the other party, and any such assignment shall be void; provided that either Party may assign this Agreement to a successor entity in conjunction with such Party's reincorporation in another jurisdiction or into another business form.
+(m) Binding Effect; Assignment.
+This Agreement shall inure to the benefit of and be binding upon the Parties hereto and their respective legal representatives, successors and permitted assigns.
+Except as otherwise expressly provided in this Agreement, no Party may assign this Agreement or any rights or obligations hereunder, without the prior written consent of the other Parties, and any such assignment shall be void; provided, however, that a Party may assign this Agreement to a successor entity in conjunction with such Party’s reincorporation in another jurisdiction or into another business form.

-(q) Public Announcements.
-No Party to this Agreement shall issue any press release or make any public announcement relating to this Agreement or the transactions contemplated hereby or otherwise communicate with any news media regarding the subject matter of this Agreement or the transactions contemplated hereby, in each case without the prior written consent of the other Parties, and the Parties shall cooperate as to the timing and contents of any such announcement(s).
+(r) Public Announcements.
+No Party shall issue any press release or make any public announcement relating to this Agreement or the transactions contemplated hereby or otherwise communicate with any news media regarding the subject matter of this Agreement or the transactions contemplated hereby, in each case without the prior written consent of the other Parties, and the Parties shall cooperate as to the timing and contents of any such announcement(s).

 IN WITNESS WHEREOF, the Parties have caused this Agreement to be signed by their duly authorized representatives.